Chinatowns in Europe: Netherlands

 The term "Chinatown" or "Chinese buurt" is used in the Dutch language.

 The largest Chinatown of the Netherlands is located in Rotterdam, around the West-Kruiskade in the Oude Westen district.
 The first Chinese people settled in the Katendrecht district around 1911.
 A decade later the Chinese community at Katendrecht consisted of around 1500 people, which made it the largest Chinese community in the Netherlands.

 After a large decline of people of Chinese origin in the Katendrecht area, more and more Chinese people moved to the West-Kruiskade area near the city center.
 Since the '80s this became the primary Chinatown of Rotterdam and started to attract Chinese people from smaller Dutch cities, like Eindhoven and Deventer.

 The 2nd largest Chinatown is located near the famed De Wallen red light district of Amsterdam.
 This Chinatown, located on the Zeedijk and the Geldersekade, was formed in the early 20th century and revitalised in the 1980s.
 The street signs in this neighbourhood are in Dutch and Chinese.
 Amsterdam's Chinatown also has the first and biggest Chinese-style Buddhist temple in the Netherlands.
-It is named "Fo Guang Shan He Hua tempel".
+It is named "Fo Guang Shan He Hua Temple".

 The 3rd largest Chinatown is in the city of The Hague.

+Poland

+Poland's main Chinatown is located in Wólka Kosowska, where Chinese immigrants are mainly engaged in trade and gastronomy.
+Along with Chinese, there is also notable population of Vietnamese.
+Some of them represent third generation of people of Vietnamese origin being raised in Poland.